quxiaofeng/PolyU_beamer_theme/README.md

-Beamer Theme for the Hong Kong Polytechnic University
+An Unofficial Beamer Theme for the Hong Kong Polytechnic University
 =====================================================

 by **Xiaofeng QU**